LSEG-API-Samples/Article.WebSocket.Azure.ContainerRegistry/README.md

-# How to Deploy WebSocket Application on Azure Container
+# How to Deploy WebSocket Application To Azure Container Registry Repository

 [tbd]